UPMC is prepared to care for patients and staff who may be affected by COVID-19. Learn more.

 Coronaviruses are common in animals, including bats, camels, cattle, and cats, according to the Centers for Disease Control and Prevention.
 In rare cases, those viruses can spread to humans.
 The original source of SARS-CoV-2 is unknown.

-Once infected, people also can spread the virus.
+Once infected, people can spread the virus.
 This usually occurs when an infected person is in close contact with an uninfected person.
 That can happen in houses, offices, public transportation, and more.
 The CDC defines close contact as within 6 feet.

 According to the CDC, people are most contagious when they are showing symptoms.
 However, it also is possible for people who aren’t showing symptoms to spread the disease.